mdnelles/neio-hp2023/content/about.md

 I am a highly motivated individual who is always looking for new challenges and opportunities to learn.
 I am passionate about technology and enjoy working with others to solve problems and create innovative solutions.
 I am a self-starter who is able to work independently or as part of a team.
 I am a quick learner who is able to pick up new skills quickly.

-I am a hard worker who is able to work under pressure and meet deadlines.
-I am a creative thinker who is able to come up with new ideas and solutions to problems.
-I am a good communicator who is able to explain complex ideas in a clear and concise manner.
-I am a good listener who is able to take feedback and use it to improve my work.

 ##### <span>02.</span> Framework Preferences